Heat Therapy and Adrenal Fatigue Syndrome

 Germanium as a Source of Far Infrared

-Another way of getting a low dose therapeutic effects of heat therapy without far infrared sauna is the use of apparel, wraps, or braces that are made out of germanium, an elemental found in nature.
+Another way of getting a low dose therapeutic effects of heat therapy without far infrared sauna is the use of apparel, wraps, or braces that are made out of germanium, an element found in nature.
 Human body emits infrared rays at a wavelength of about nine microns.
 Germanium emits far infrared rays measuring around 4 to 14 microns in very small amount.
 When both emit the same nine-micron wavelength rays, the overlap may help water molecules in the body to warp up and as a result improves blood circulation.
 Bear in mind that the potency of this approach is very small, but can be detectable, especially by those who are sensitive.
 This increasing circulation approach can be effective in reducing inflammation.
 Those who have joint or muscle pain of unknown origin may find this effective.

 Heat therapy using conventional or Far-Infrared sauna has its place within the AFS recovery protocol.
 The effect of sauna occurs in two phases.
 Phase 1 sauna therapy, in particular, is most suitable because of its parasympathetic nervous system enhancement effect.
 Unfortunately, improper and indiscriminate use of sauna therapy can trigger adrenal crashes and worsen existing conditions; especially if one engages in excessive Phase 2 sauna therapy where the sympathetic nervous system is stimulated.
 Sufferers of AFS should only embark on sauna therapy when closely supervised.